 - The islet is 67 km from Heraklion, 15,5 km from Agios Nikolaos, 4,8 km from Elounda, and 800 m (5 to 10-minute boat trip) from Plaka.

 - The official name of the island is not Spinalonga, but Kalydon.

-- Spinalonga is a fortified island which you can visit in about one hour.
+- Spinalonga is a fortified island that you can visit in about one hour.

 - The islet was probably an area protecting the port of the ancient city of Olous also known as Olounda (modern Elounda).

 - The bastion of Spinalonga dates from 1579, it was built by the Venetians.